-Throughout this election season you will also receive occasional email updates on our activities from City Clerk Casey Carl, or myself.
-These emails will provide notification on changes from COVID-19, reminders of key election dates, deadlines for voters, and progress on matters such as Early Voting, equipment testing, and changes to polling places.
+Throughout this election season you will also receive email updates on our activities from myself and members of the Elections & Voter Services team.
+These emails will provide notification on changes from COVID-19, reminders of key election dates, deadlines for voters, and progress on matters such as early voting, equipment testing, and changes to polling places.